-The policy of the Kite Academy Trust is to carry forward a prudent level of resources designed to meet the capital programme, long term development plans, cyclical needs of renewal and any other unforeseen contingencies, subject to the constraint that the level of resources does not exceed the level permitted by the DfE.
-The Trust has set a minimum level of reserves of £300k which will be revisited in the coming year.
-Actual free reserves equating to unrestricted income funds were £1.4m.
+The policy of the Kite Academy Trust is to carry forward a prudent level of resources designed to meet the capital programme, long term development plans, cyclical needs of renewal and any other unforeseen contingencies, plans to support Academies where pupil numbers are reducing.
+The Trust will aim to maintain a minimum Reserves balance of £500,000.
+Actual unrestricted funds as at 31st August 2023 were £1.5m.

-Plans are in place to spend restricted and unrestricted reserves on the following projects:
+Plans are in place to spend unrestricted reserves on the following projects:

-- Trust contribution to successful CIF bids;
+- Trust contribution to successful CIF bids

-- IT investment across the Trust:
+- IT investment across the Trust

-- The Staff Wellbeing Fund to support academies with long term absence cover, employment support, facilities time, jury service etc.;
+- The Staff Wellbeing Fund to support academies with long term absence cover, employment support, facilities time, jury service etc.

-- A Trust contingency fund for Estates;

-- Investment in academy improvement across the Trust.